Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees: Experiments

 \subsubsection{Synthetic Data Generation}

 Our private synthetic data supports both scientific reproducibility with privacy guarantees and broader downstream tasks.
-Its performance on LR is evaluated in Section~5.2.1.
 To further assess downstream utility, we evaluate performance on additional widely used machine learning models for regression.
-In this setting, we compare Algorithm~\ref{alg:synthetic_data} against five private synthetic data generation approaches: AIM~\citep{amin2023easy}, DP-GAN~\citep{Xie2018}, PATE-GAN~\citep{Jordon2018PATEGANGS}, and their enhanced variants DP-CTGAN and PATE-CTGAN~\citep{Xu2019CTGAN}.
-All five algorithms are available in the open-source SmartNoise library~\citep{SmartNoise2021}.
-AIM is a marginal-based method that discretizes the data, with the synthetic data inheriting the discretized structure.
-It has been shown to be the strongest marginal-based baseline~\cite{chenbenchmarking}.
-DP-GAN and PATE-GAN (together with their CTGAN extensions) are GAN-based methods that directly support continuous data.
+In this setting, we compare Algorithm~\ref{alg:synthetic_data} against five DP-SDG approaches: AIM~\citep{amin2023easy}, BinAgg, DP-GAN~\citep{Xie2018}, PATE-GAN~\citep{Jordon2018PATEGANGS}, and their enhanced variants DP-CTGAN and PATE-CTGAN~\citep{Xu2019CTGAN}.
+Implementation of all five algorithms is available in the open-source SmartNoise library~\citep{SmartNoise2021}.
+AIM is a marginal-based method that requires discretizing the data, with the synthetic data inheriting the discretized structure.
+It has been shown to be the strongest marginal-based baseline~\citep{chenbenchmarking}.
+DP-GAN and PATE-GAN, together with their CTGAN extensions, represent approaches based on complex generative adversarial networks (GANs).

-For each method, we generate 10 synthetic datasets and train four regression models: XGBoost, Random Forest, Support Vector Regression (SVR), and Multilayer Perceptrons (MLPs).
-MLPs are excluded for datasets with fewer than 500 samples, and PATE-GAN requires a sample size of at least 1000.
+For each method, we generate 10 synthetic datasets and then train four regression models: XGBoost, Random Forest, Support Vector Regression (SVR), and Multilayer Perceptrons (MLPs).
+MLPs are excluded for datasets with fewer than 500 samples.
+“N/A” indicates inapplicability due to sample size constraints (PATE-GAN requires $n \ge 1000$) or computational limitations (in our experiments, AIM required 8 hours for one synthetic dataset, whereas the other methods completed within seconds or minutes).
 Competing methods are formulated under $(\epsilon,\delta)$-DP.
 To ensure fair comparison, we apply Proposition~\ref{prop:conversions} to convert our $\mu$-GDP guarantee into $(\epsilon,\delta)$-DP.
 For each dataset, we set $\epsilon = 1$ and $\delta = 1/n^{1.1}$.
-Predictive performance is measured in terms of relative mean squared error, with each dataset split into private training and test partitions using an 80/20 ratio.
-Table~\ref{tab:syn_rmse} summarizes the average relative MSE across datasets.
+Predictive performance is measured in terms of relative MSE, averaged across 10 synthetic datasets; see Table~\ref{tab:syn_rmse}.